HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 ![proper URL](/schoolsites-help/images/uploading/add-new-node.png)

-Give your link a name, title (which can be the same), and drop in the URL we had generated for our file.
+Give your link a name, title (which can be the same), and drop in the URL that was generated for the file.
 You can also add a description if you'd like to.

 ![proper URL](/schoolsites-help/images/uploading/name-title.png)